Conni Shelnut & AP list

 (University of Notre Dame)

-11.Reflect on these words of Dorothy Day: "No one has the right to sit down
+11.Reflect on these words of Dorothy Day: "No one has the right to sit

 and feel hopeless.
 There's too much work to do."
-What is "the work to be
+What is "the

-done" for your generation, and what impact does this have on your future as a
+done" for your generation, and what impact does this have on your

 leader?
 Write a creative, reflective, or provocative essay.
 (University of